magomimmo/modern-cljs/doc/tutorial-10.md

 make it more Clojure-ish, we started by changing the `type` attribute of the Shopping Form's button from `type="submit"` to `type="button"`.
-But having decided to adhere to a progressive enhancement strategy, this is not something that we should have done--a plain [button type][9] is not going anywhere if the browser doesn't support JS.
+But having decided to adhere to a progressive enhancement strategy, this is not something that we should have done becasue a plain [button type][9] is not going anywhere if the browser doesn't support JS.
 So we need to stay with the `submit` type of button.

 ## First try

 Start by making the programming style of `login.cljs` more Clojure-ish.
 First we want to remove any CLJS/JS interop calls by using [domina][4].
-Open `login.cljs`, update the requirement of the namespace declaration and change the `init` function to make it more Clojur-ish
+Open `login.cljs`, update the requirement of the namespace declarations and change the `init` function to make it more Clojur-ish

 ```clj